Department website: http://www.nsu.edu/psychology/programs/ms-cyberpsychology

 Scott M. Debb, Ed.D.

-The M.S. in CyberPsychology program is a two full calendar year program (fall/spring/summer) that utilizes synchronous and asynchronous online instruction to prepare students to be social science researchers with emphasis in cyberpsychology.
-Courses are delivered in 8 and 16 week course formats.
 The M.S.
-CyberPsychology program is an applied study of the reciprocal relationships between humans in the 21st century and the current and emerging (digital) technologies we increasingly rely upon.
-This program builds on a wide range of psychological theory which is combined with critical examination of emerging trends across all domains of human behavior and technology.
-Students are equipped with essential research skills sought across a wide range of employment settings and Doctoral training programs.
+CyberPsychology program (MS.CYP) is a year-round fully asynchronous online program designed to prepare students for careers in applied social science.
+This specialty examines the relationship between human behavior in the 21st century and both current and emerging (digital) technologies.
+The program builds on a wide range of psychological theories combined with critical examination of emerging trends across all domains of psychology and related interdisciplinary fields.
+Students are equipped with essential research skills sought after across a wide range of employment settings and higher education programs.

 |PSY 510||Psychology & Cyberspace||3|